Hyundai Kona recall could affect 77,000 electric models

 "Hyundai Motor Company is conducting a safety recall in South Korea of its Kona Electric," the statement read.
 "The issue is being fully investigated by the company, including establishing the situation in relation to cars with European or UK specification."

-Hyundai Kona Electric facelift: prices, specification and on-sale date
+New 2021 Hyundai Kona Electric: prices, specification and on-sale date